piyush168713/piyush168713/README.md

 ## Recents-
 - 👨🏽‍💻 I'm currently learning new stuffs.
-- 🧐 exploring the things.
+- 🧐 trying to learn every new technology
 - 🥅 2022 Goals: Contribute to more projects and expand my knowledge
 - 📓 Fun fact: I like to play <a href="https://www.warframe.com/game">warframe </a>
  - 😄 Pronouns: He/Him